Richard L. Brown

 Dr. Brown is certified by the American Board of Foot and Ankle Surgery.
-He is also a Fellow of the American College of Foot and Ankle Surgeons.

 Dr. Brown's community activities include singing in the choir of Blessed Sacrament Church and past member of the Board of Directors of the Springfield Classical Guitar Society.